-Research shows that boys engage with art if you the following themes and ways of working.
+How do you engage boys in art?
+Research shows that boys engage with art if you use the following themes and ways of working.
 They are switched off by a limited diet of drawing, painting and writing about artists and engage with a broader curriculum.
 Design, sculpture, sporting artists, graffiti and risk-taking can all engage boys.
 Art teachers around the globe have found success with the following artists.
 Of course, this isn’t a solution – just a little piece of the jigsaw puzzle!
 Each image is hyperlinked to a website or google search.

 Unusual Method or Media